-Bus stops are all over the city: you wait at one and, as the bus approaches, you wave at it.
+Bus stops are all over the city: you wait at one and, as the bus approaches, you hail and it lets you in.

 On the bus, there is limited seating; reserved seats for the elderly, people with disability and pregnant women are well marked and must be made available if necessary.

 If you qualify for the use of one of the seats, make your voice heard: most people will do the right thing and volunteer it to you but many will not out of distraction mostly.

 When you need to get off, you need to call the stop by pressing one of the ‘stop’ buttons on the handrails and make your way to the front door.

 The use of doors is all over the place as people do not respect the ‘get on from the back door, get out from the middle one’ – don’t worry too much if you get out from the back door if closer, nobody will bat an eyelid!

 Rome trams – how to use trams in Rome